Porcupine: Diet

 The North American porcupine is an herbivore and often climbs trees for food; it eats leaves, herbs, twigs, and green plants such as clover.
 In the winter, it may eat bark.
 The African porcupine is not a climber; instead, it forages on the ground.
-It is mostly nocturnal but will sometimes forage for food during the day, eating bark, roots, fruits, berries, and farm crops.
+It is mostly nocturnal but sometimes forages for food during the day, eating bark, roots, fruits, berries, and farm crops.
 Porcupines have become a pest in Kenya and are eaten as a delicacy.

 Defense

 Defensive behaviour displays in a porcupine depend on sight, scent, and sound.
 Often, these displays are shown when a porcupine becomes agitated or annoyed.
-There are four main displays seen in a porcupine: (in order from least to most aggressive) quill erection, teeth clattering, odour emission, and attack.
-A porcupine's colouring aids in part of its defence as most of the predators are nocturnal and colour-blind.
+The four main displays seen in a porcupine are (in order from least to most aggressive) quill erection, teeth clattering, odour emission, and attack.
+A porcupine's colouring aids in part of its defence, as most of the predators are nocturnal and colour-blind.
 A porcupine's markings are black and white.
 The dark body and coarse hair of the porcupine are dark brown/black and when quills are raised, present a white strip down its back mimicking the look of a skunk.
 This, along with the raising of the sharp quills, deters predators.
 Along with the raising of the quills, porcupines clatter their teeth to warn predators not to approach.
 The incisors vibrate against each other, the strike zone shifts back, and the cheek teeth clatter.
 This behaviour is often paired with body shivering, which is used to further display the dangerous quills.
 The rattling of quills is aided by the hollow quills at the back end of the porcupine.
 The use of odour is when the sight and sound have failed.
 An unpleasant scent is produced from the skin above the tail in times of stress and is often seen with a quill erection.
-If these processes fail, the porcupine will attack by running sideways or backwards into predators.
-A porcupine's tail can also be swung in the direction of the predator; if contact is made, the quills could be impaled into the predator causing injury or death.
+If these processes fail, the porcupine attacks by running sideways or backwards into predators.
+A porcupine's tail can also be swung in the direction of the predator.
+Notably, their quills allow porcupines to impale potential predators, injuring them or even causing their death (antipredatory killing).

 Quills

 Quills grow in varying lengths and colours, depending on the animal's age and species.

 Porcupines' quills, or spines, take on various forms depending on the species, but all are modified hairs coated with thick plates of keratin and are embedded in the skin musculature.
 Old World porcupines have quills embedded in clusters, whereas in New World porcupines, single quills are interspersed with bristles, underfur, and hair.

 Quills are released by contact or may drop out when the porcupine shakes its body.
 New quills grow to replace lost ones.
 Despite what is commonly assumed and depicted in media, porcupines cannot launch their quills at range.

-There are some possible antibiotic properties within the quills, specifically associated with the free fatty acids coating the quills.
+Some possible antibiotic properties are within the quills, specifically associated with the free fatty acids coating them.
 The antibiotic properties are believed to aid a porcupine that has suffered from self-injury.